jphran/jphran.github.io/projects/index.md

 ---
 layout: project
 title: All Projects
-excerpt: "A List of Projects"
+excerpt: "A collection of things I've worked on, both professionally and personally"
 comments: false
+feature: /assets/img/firstWalk.gif
 ---